Gardening 101: This is How to Grow an Amazing Garden

 - Some organic pesticides and herbicides have limited efficacy.
 So, you must re-spray multiple times to “kill” weeds, and you may not be happy with the results you get from some pesticides.

 - There are questionable “organic” practices that won’t help your garden.
-There are snake-oil salesmen and old wives’ tales everywhere in life, including the organic gardening industry.
+There are snake-oil salesmen and old wives’ tales everywhere in life, including from the organic gardening industry.
 So, if something sounds too good to be true, it probably is.

 Conventional gardening pros and cons

 - Conventional products are easier to find.
 Many big-box stores carry them.

 - Conventional products can be cheaper to buy.
 Per pound of nutrient, most conventional fertilizers cost less than their organic counterparts.

 - Conventional fertilizers can be easier to apply and are usually odor-free or low-odor.
 And many dissolve easily in water.

 - Conventional pesticides and herbicides are produced and scientifically tested to result in specific outcomes.
 They generally work well for their intended purpose.